-We’ve hired 24 full-time employees since our first People Operations hire in February.
-It follows that recruiting has been a major area of focus this year and we’re just getting started.
+We’ve hired over 24 full-time employees in 2018.
+It follows that recruiting has been a major area of focus and we’re just getting started.
 With the typical hockey-stick growth seen in SaaS companies, comes scaling your workforce, and as Calendly heads into its sixth year of business, we’ve carefully created a recruiting architecture that can take us into our highest volume of hiring yet.

 Our process focuses on providing an end-to-end world-class employer brand that inspires every candidate to become a brand ambassador while optimizing efficiency.
 In a productivity-obsessed culture, it can seem like time-to-hire is just another arbitrary metric that you have little to no control over.
 But according to MRI’s 2016 survey of recruiters, 56% said they couldn’t make good hires because of too lengthy a hiring process.
 In today’s candidate market, it’s more important than ever that recruiting teams remove any barriers to acquiring the talent their business needs to succeed.